linehill/pocl/doc/sphinx/source/using.rst

   with very long running kernels, or when using subdevices.
   Defaults to 0 (most people don't need this).

+- **POCL_AUTOMATIC_NOALIAS**

+  Attempt to infer at runtime if *all* of the kernel command's pointer arguments could be marked as restrict arguments even if the programmer didn't annotate them.
+This is currently set to all or none of the pointer arguments and only works with the CPU devices.
+On by default.

 - **POCL_BINARY_SPECIALIZE_WG**

   By default the PoCL program binaries store generic kernel binaries which